edzamo/software-engineering/design-pattern/udemy-course/src/main/java/ec/com/pattern/behavioral/README-BEHAVIORAL.md

 ⸻

-👉 In summary:
-This diagram shows a Factory pattern with polymorphism, where a factory centralizes the creation of different payment types, using an enum to decide which concrete class to instantiate.
+👉 In summary: This diagram shows a Chain of Responsibility pattern, where a request is passed along a chain of handlers.
+The ServiceDesk sends the request to the first handler (BasicSupport).
+If it cannot resolve it, the request is forwarded to SpecializedTechnical, and if still unresolved, it is escalated to ExpertTechnician.
+All handlers implement the same ApproveServiceDeskChain interface, ensuring flexibility and dynamic request routing.

 ---